Wills

 • The court determines the validity of the will.

-• If the decedent left behind a spouse or minor children and the decedent lived with the spouse or minor children, the spouse or minor children are entitled to certain allowances that take precedence over certain debts, creditors, and obligations of the estate.
-State laws govern these amounts.8
+• Depending on state law, if the decedent had a living spouse or minor children, the spouse or minor children may be entitled to certain allowances that take precedence over certain debts, creditors, and obligations of the estate.8

 • Creditors are then paid off.
-The decedent’s creditors are paid from what remains after allowances are given to a qualified spouse and/or children.
+The decedent’s creditors are paid from what remains after a surviving spouse or children are given any property required to be distributed to them.

 • The decedent’s assets are then distributed according to the instructions of the will.